 Development Internship: 826CHI is looking for a semester-long intern to support the Director of Development in fundraising efforts.
 The ideal Development intern is someone with a strong interest in telling the story of 826CHI in an effort to increase exposure within different Chicago communities to funders, and the working with youth of all ages, and is seeking experience in creative writing education within the non-profit setting.
 Click here for full description.

 Communications Internship: 826CHI is looking for a semester-long intern to support the organization’s communication efforts.
-The ideal Communications intern is someone with a strong interest in telling the story of 826CHI through various media, including video, social media, the 826CHI website, and news outlets.
-This position works closely with the Development and Executive Directors to develop innovative approaches messaging the mission and work of 826CHI within different national, regional, and local communities.
-Basic graphic design experience is a major plus!
+The ideal Communications intern is someone with a strong interest in telling the story of 826CHI across multiple platforms, particularly by taking responsibility for creating content for our social media and monthly e-newsletter.
+This position supports communicating 826CHI’s mission and work, as well as conveying our lively and playful personality.
+This internship is an ideal opportunity for an someone seeking in-depth, hands-on experience in the communications/marketing world.
+A strong sense of humor and excellent writing ability are required; graphic design experience a major plus!
 Click here for full description.

 Publications Internship: 826CHI is looking for a year-long intern to support the organization’s Publications efforts.
 The ideal candidate is someone with a strong interest in student writing, design, and project coordination.
 The Publications intern supports the in-house and professional publication efforts across programming, including Workshops, In-Schools and After-School Tutoring & Writing chapbooks.
 The Publications intern also supports two larger professional projects, the Compendium, an annual anthology of student writing from across 826 programs, and one unique spring publication project.
 This position works closely with the Director of Education on each of these publications.
 Click here for full description.